Bodyweight fitness can be a great way to build a Greek God physique.

 Keeping an overall balance between the horizontal and vertical planes will help keep the overall health of your shoulders, as well as prevent any muscle imbalances.

-This exercise will bring you the most results in terms of muscle and strength building.
+This exercise will bring you the most results in terms of muscle and strength building, so it must be part of any beginner bodyweight workout.

 Believe it or not, it makes you engage most of the muscles in your upper body - including chest, triceps, and shoulders.
 Who would’ve thought?

-Relative strength refers to how strong you are for your size.
+Relative strength refers to how strong you are relative to your size.

 Proficiency with pull-ups is imperative to your progress; it will skyrocket the performance you have in other exercises - even if they are not necessarily pulling exercises.